SATURDAY ASSOCIATES 2022/23

 What is MTB Associates?

-Our Associates programme offers ballet and contemporary dance training for students aged 7-19 who have a passion to perform.
+Our Saturday Associates programme offers ballet and contemporary dance training for students aged 7-21yrs, who are seeking additional ballet training and have a passion to perform.

 Throughout the course students will work with a diverse variety of teachers and choreographers, all of whom have worked, or are currently working, within renowned ballet and performing arts companies around the world.